miropolis/dabCourseProject1/REFLECTION.md

 ## Implementation of grader-api

 I was wondering if it would be better to have some kind of "wake-up" functionality for the Redis Consumers in grader-api/app.js instead of the while(true) loop which checks the Redis Stream in short intervals.
 E.g., there could be a wake-up functionality which would be called by the programming-api upon receiving a submission and keeping the consumer listening for 5 minutes or until there are no more submissions in the Redis Stream.
 Then, the 2 grader-api deployments would not always need to be listening.

+I would appreciate any feedback on these considerations!